 How do high-interest savings accounts work?

-When it comes to high-interest savings accounts specifically, banks often offer higher interest rates to attract new customers.
-The standard high-interest savings accounts from big banks generally aren’t used for day-to-day banking, so there aren’t many transactions for the bank to process, which keeps costs down and interest rates high.
+The standard high-interest savings accounts from big banks aren’t typically used for day-to-day banking, so there aren’t many transactions for the bank to process, which keeps costs down and interest rates high.

-In the world of digital banking, online banks and companies like Neo are branchless, so the costs cut can be re-distributed to customers, resulting in better experiences and greater benefits for the account holder in the form of high-interest rates and earnings.
+In the world of digital banking, online banks are branchless.
+Technology companies like Neo have a similar model so the costs cut can be re-distributed to customers, resulting in better experiences and greater benefits for the account holder in the form of high-interest rates and earnings.
 Check out the best high-interest savings accounts in Canada.

 7 things to consider when choosing a high-interest savings account